-- Outriggers play an important function to keep your equipment stable. - Outriggers permit the variable reach lift truck to increase the load capacity by moving the fulcrum further on a longitudinal axis.
-Some outriggers may also provide a wider lateral axis. - Outriggers are always required when the load chart says to and will keep the machine more stable especially on uneven or soft terrain. - When outriggers are used, the fulcrum shifts from the front wheels to the centre of the outriggers.
+- Outriggers and stabilizers permit the variable reach lift truck to increase the load capacity by moving the fulcrum further on a longitudinal axis. - Outriggers and stabilizers play an important function to keep your equipment stable. - Some outriggers or stabilizers may also provide a wider lateral axis. - When outriggers are used, the fulcrum shifts from the front wheels to the centre of the outriggers.